SECUREA1/REDNODE/CHAINES.IO-CHAT-codex-fix-footer-not-staying-active-on-scroll/README.md

 The script uses the same backup process for every file type, storing each extension in its own subdirectory and preserving metadata so all files retain their information.

-### Excavator commands

-The chat supports playful slash commands that also ping a mock excavator endpoint.
-Try:

-- `/dig` – digs a mighty trench
-- `/scoop` – scoops up a big pile of dirt
-- `/dump` – dumps the load into a truck
-- `/spin` – spins the cab around
-- `/honk` – honks the horn proudly